 Monitoring in the SMMP Outcome-based requires the measurement of soil salinity, concentration of key metals and acidity within SHD E3 and S6 vegetation communities.
-Table 8 shows the status of compliance with the SMMP Outcome-based required for each performance indicator.
+Table 10 shows the status of compliance with the SMMP Outcome-based required for each performance indicator.

-Table 8: Soil Outcome-based Monitoring Status.
+Table 10: Soil Outcome-based Monitoring Status

-Monitoring Requirement Status Comments Initial surface soil sampling (0 - 10 cm depth) of EC, pH and metals within E3 and S6 vegetation communities in close proximity to where infrastructure (roads) will be built just prior to their construction. С Monitoring was undertaken at 20 monitoring points (SS01-SS20) in February, June and November 2022.
-After review of the monitoring undertaken to date, some of the sampling sites will be substituted in 2024-2025 to new sites that are in closer proximity to the proposed roads.
+Monitoring Requirement Status Comments Initial surface soil sampling (0 - 10 cm depth) of EC, pH and metals within E3 and S6 vegetation communities in close proximity to where infrastructure (roads) will be built just prior to their construction.
+C Monitoring was undertaken at 20 monitoring points (SS01-SS20) in 2022.
+After a review in 2023 of the 20 soil monitoring points it was determined that the majority of these were not suitable as long-term sites, as they were not within 5 m of main access roads, which are most likely to require dust suppression using saline water during operations.
+Ten new sites (MRP-SS21 to MRP-SS30) were established in 2024 by Mattiske Consulting Pty Ltd (Mattiske, 2024a) and one pre-existing site (MRP-SS07) was retained.
+All 11 sites are within either E3 and S6 vegetation communities and will be used for soil and vegetation health monitoring (Figure 22).
+Nine more monitoring sites will be established at a later date in areas where the MRP infrastructure footprint is still to be established or likely to change (i.e., haul roads, processing areas, etc.).
+Baseline soil monitoring was undertaken at the 11 sites (Figure 22: MRP-SS07, MRP-SS21 to MRP-SS30) in December 2024.
+Baseline vegetation health monitoring will be planned during a typical year of weather conditions (i.e., 2024 was not a typical year based on the site's weather data averages).
 Conducting biannual (6 monthly) soil sampling (0 - 10 cm depth) for salinity (as measured by EC; EC1:5) at 5 m from where dust suppression activities have taken place in SHD habitat.
 Monitoring to also be conducted at 10 m if the trigger is exceeded, and monitoring expanded to include pH and metals.
 NR Due to the status of the Project (refer to Section 2), there has been no dust suppression activities required during the reporting period using paleodrainage channel groundwater and/or dewater.

-Conducting biennial (every 2 years) soil sampling for pH levels and metal concentration of Zn, Ni, Cu, Co and U (or earlier if EC sampling indicates that there is a potential problem).
+Monitoring Requirement Status Comments Conducting biennial (every 2 years) soil sampling for pH levels and metal concentration of Zn, Ni, Cu, Co and U (or earlier if EC sampling indicates that there is a potential problem).
 Frequency of acidity and metal sampling reviewed on receiving results.
 NR Due to the status of the Project (refer to Section 2), there has been no dust suppression activities required during the reporting period using paleodrainage channel groundwater and/or dewater.
-Monitoring was undertaken at 20 monitoring points (SS01-SS20) in February, June and November 2022.
+Baseline monitoring was undertaken at the 11 sites (Figure 22: MRP-SS07, MRP-SS21 to MRP-SS30) in December 2024.

-^{} Compliance Status: C = Compliant, CLD = Completed, NA = Not Audited, NC = Non-compliant, NR = Not required at this stage.
+^{} Compliance Status: C = Compliant, CLD = Completed, NA = Not Audited, NC = Non-compliant, NR = Not required at this stage